 Installing acpica-tools is as easy as the following command:

 sudo apt install acpica-tool

-The latest source code can be downloaded from either of below, and it can be compiled and installed by “make” followed by “sudo make install“.
+The latest source code is available on either acpica.org or github as below, and it can be compiled and installed by “make” followed by “sudo make install“.

 The acpica-tools consist of the following utilities: acpibin, acpiexamples, acpihelp, acpisrc, iasl, acpidump, acpiexec, acpinames and acpixtract.
-This article focuses on how to use iasl, acpidump, acpiexec and acpixtract because they are commonly used in debugging.
+This article focuses on how to use iasl, acpidump, acpiexec and acpixtract.

 acpidump – collect tables from a running system

 acpixtract – extract tables from an acpidump file

 acpiexec – emulate ACPI tables from extracted tables